The Early Years

 DIRECTORS of CHILDREN'S MINISTRY

 Marilyn Shults served in children’s ministry as a volunteer, then as Director of Children’s Ministry part time in 1998, and was installed in 2001 as a full-time director.
 In March 2012, she took a call to Shepherd of the Valley, West Des Moines, Iowa.
-In 2017, Faith worked with Concordia-St. Paul to have Ben Meyer serve as a 1-year DCE Intern.
-Hannah Elsey joined the staff full time in January 2019 to assist in children's ministry and work towards completing her DCE certification through Concordia-Irvine.
+In 2017, Faith worked with Concordia-St. Paul to have Hannah Elsey joined the staff full time in January 2019 to assist in children's ministry and work towards completing her DCE certification through Concordia-Irvine.

 OTHER STAFFING LEADERSHIP

 Faith created the position of Director of Music in 1997.
-Linda Laird, an organist and choir director at Faith since 1976, became the first to fill this position.
+Linda Laird, serving as organist since 1978, became the first to fill this position which also included choir director.
 She retired in June 2007 after serving Faith for more than 25 years.
 Young Hee Chung served as Director of Worship Ministry from 2008 to 2010, overseeing all areas relating to worship and music.
 Linda came out of retirement in 2010 as a part-time organist/Adult Choir director.

 Faith’s Early Childhood Center opened in 1995 with Roxanne Bilfinger as the director.
 Other directors to follow were Angie Mundt (1997-1999), Judy Burget (1999-2009) and Stephanie Erickson (2009-2012).
 Faith's Early Learning Center closed in December 2012 due to economic changes.
 The Center served the community for 17 years beginning first as a preschool then becoming a full-time daycare center.